Buffalo Bills Running Back Chris Ivory Just Got Tackled By His Hair, And It Looked Very Painful

 Ivory had a difficult game against the Texans, rushing six times but gaining just five yards.
 The Bills offense struggled against the Texans, with rookie quarterback Josh Allen being forced to leave in the fourth quarter with an elbow injury.

 The tackle was an important one, as the Bills were trailing and driving toward what could be the go-ahead score.
+The team would eventually take the lead, but the Texans roared back behind a field goal and an interception returned for a touchdown against Bills backup Nathan Peterman.
+The Texans intercepted Peterman again on the Bills final drive to seal the victory.

 Chris Ivory just got snatched. #BUFvsHOU pic.twitter.com/M5ihuC1BtA